 Zero-coupon bonds are available for a limited number of maturities, so you typically construct zero curves with a combination of bootstrapping and interpolation techniques in order to build a continuous curve.
 Once you construct these curves, you can then use them to derive other curves such as the forward curve and to price financial instruments.

-See also: swap curve, yield curve, Financial Toolbox, Econometrics Toolbox, Parallel Computing Toolbox, Global Optimization Toolbox, Neural Network Toolbox, Curve Fitting Toolbox, Datafeed Toolbox, Statistics and Machine Learning Toolbox, Financial Instruments Toolbox
+See also: MATLAB, Financial Toolbox, swap curve, yield curve, Financial Toolbox, Econometrics Toolbox, Parallel Computing Toolbox, Global Optimization Toolbox, Neural Network Toolbox, Curve Fitting Toolbox, Datafeed Toolbox, Statistics and Machine Learning Toolbox, Financial Instruments Toolbox

 Develop, manage, review, and challenge internal and regulatory models.